Purchases made through my links help support this website, at no additional cost to you. Details.

 10. (Optional) Finish with a coat of gel medium or other sealer.

 And really, it’s not necessary.
 I mean, yes, it will give the collage a uniform level of gloss (or a uniformly matte finish, if you used a matte gel medium).

 It might also protect the collage from dust and damage, if you want to leave it “as is” instead of displaying it under glass.

 Tip: If you’re using this in an artist’s journal – such as a spiral-bound sketchpad – place a piece of wax paper between the collage and the facing page.
-That will prevent the pages from sticking together if the journal is stored where the heat might soften the gel medium.
+That will prevent the pages from sticking together.

 My finished collage